Sunwood-ai-labs/swarm-sample-box/docs/README.en.md

 ## 🙏 Acknowledgements

 This project is based on the Swarm framework developed by OpenAI.
-We express our deep gratitude to the Swarm developers.
+We express our sincere gratitude to the Swarm developers.
 Contributors to this release: Maki, iris-s-coon

 ---